Teaching and learning at UBC Science

 Science 101 and the Faculty's Indigenous Initiative are designed to lessen economic, cultural and gender-based barriers to science education.

-Internationalization and Global Citizenship
+Internationalization and global citizenship

 The Faculty's Co-op programs and exchange programs encourage students to make their education a truly international experience.
 UBC Science also works to attract a geographically and culturally diverse student body, helping all undergraduates benefit from global perspectives.

-An Eye to the Future
+An eye to the future

-New labs and classrooms
+State-of-the-art labs and classrooms

 A $20 million investment from the provincial government will enable UBC to upgrade and expand the aging teaching and laboratory space used by life sciences students at the university's Vancouver Campus.